jimdis/1dv610-L3/docs/TestCases5-7.md

 ### Output:

 - Feedback: "Username already exists.
 Pick another!" is shown
-- A form for login is shown.
 - A form for posting a message is shown.
+- "Admin" is filled in as username.
 - "message" is filled in as message.
-- "Admin" is filled in as username

 ---